scientific-python/blog.scientific-python.org/content/posts/scientific-python/alt-text-workshop-summary/index.md

 ![The team behind the alt text.
 Listed from left to right in Zoom, they are.]()

-During this event, thirteen people wrote ## of image descriptions to improve ## of blog posts in one hour (plus the time for post-event feedback 😉).
+During this event, thirteen people wrote 23 image descriptions to improve 11 blog posts in one hour (plus the time for post-event feedback 😉).
 Wow!
 The images covered range from illustrative additions, to creative tutorials, to charts that carry the message of the blog post, so it provides great set of examples on how to consider